Generic selectors

 Steel doors are incredibly energy efficient.
 Many experts believe they can outperform fiberglass and wood entry door options.
 The question on many homeowners’ minds is: How?

 The key to cutting energy costs with your steel door lies in its construction.
-Your average steel door is two slabs of steel filled with core material, buffering any heat or cold loss as the seasons change.
-This benefit alone makes steel doors a popular choice and the best material among homeowners who live in more extreme climates.
+An average steel door is two slabs of steel filled with core material, buffering any heat or cold loss as the seasons change.
+Their ability to maintain temperature makes steel doors a popular choice and the best material for homeowners who live in extreme climates.

 Most homeowners clean their steel doors just once or twice per year.
+Annual touch-ups may be needed to cover hairline scratches or dings that are bound to happen.
 If you live in more humid conditions, however, you might consider a more rigorous cleaning schedule.
-If you have questions about your cleaning schedule, it’s best to reach out to your vendor or the door manufacturers, as they may be able to give you tailored advice based on your door type.

 Limitless Customization Options